 - Have completed all college preparatory curriculum and learning support coursework required by any University System of Georgia (USG).
 Note: All attempted courses will be calculated when determining admission into Georgia State University.

-- Complete the Undergraduate Admissions Application online.
+- Complete the Undergraduate Admissions Application.
 To view admission deadlines, click here.

 - Be certain to record all colleges and universities ever attended on the application.
 Failure to do so is cause for denial or dismissal.